ljl-covid/links/README.md

 * [Coronawiki](https://coronawiki.org/), a somewhat up-to-date tracker with usable comparison charts between countries, combined with information on COVID-19 provided by medical doctors
 * [Bing's COVID-19 Tracker](https://bing.com/covid) from Microsoft
 * [COVID19INFO](https://covid19info.live/), a tracker with a black background, comparison with other diseases, and a news section
+* [Our World In Data Coronavirus (COVID-19) Vaccinations](https://ourworldindata.org/covid-vaccinations) tracks vaccination shots given per country with a number of different graphs

 ## Asia